quickapps/docs/en/developers/events.md

 ### alter($eventName [, $arg0, ..., $arg14]);

-Similar to "hook()" but aimed to alter the given arguments.
+Similar to `hook()` but aimed to alter the given arguments.
 You can pass up to 15 arguments by reference.
 The main difference with `hook()` is that `alert()` will prefix event names with the `Alter.` word, so invoking "alter_this" will actually triggers the event name "Alter.alter_this"